johnxu21/johnxu21.github.io/teaching/CS472/project/project.md

 By adhering to these guidelines, you promote transparency and accountability in the utilization of AI-generated code while ensuring proper documentation for project evaluation and assessment.

-## Preparation for Final Exam:

-While focusing on MVP development, keep in mind that the insights and data generated from your collaborative efforts will be invaluable for your final exam.
-You'll be required to reflect on your team's ChatGPT usage and identify specific use cases, challenges, and solutions in your reflection report.
-Therefore, actively participate in team collaboration and document your experiences for future reference.

-**Reminder**: The take-home exam will be distributed four weeks before the exam week.
-You are free to submit the exam anytime, but the deadline for submission is the University-scheduled exam date.
-If you have not received the exam by then, please send me a reminder.

-## Conclusion:

-By fostering collaboration and leveraging the collective expertise of your team, you can effectively mitigate challenges and maximize the benefits of using ChatGPT in your MVP development process.
-Embrace the opportunity to work together, share insights, and learn from each other's experiences as you strive towards project success.